 Even though the Rossotrudnichestvo visit was something of a bust, it got me thinking about Russia and Prague, and particularly about my own neighborhood.
 If there was a Russian “Center of Science & Culture” here, what other types of buildings or institutions were located on the streets around my house?
 I really had no idea.

-At about this same time, I happened to see a tweet by my fellow-Prague blogger Sam Beckwith from his @PraguePig account.
-The tweet was a link to an article by the Czech “Institute of Independent Journalism” (Ústav Nezávislé Žurnalistiky) that concerned, coincidentally, the same subject that had been on my mind.
-The article Sam linked to was titled “Prague Bubeneč as Little Moscow” and listed some 26 Russian-owned buildings and properties located in my neighborhood.
+At about this same time, I happened to see an article by the Czech “Institute of Independent Journalism” (Ústav Nezávislé Žurnalistiky) that concerned, coincidentally, the same subject that was on my mind.
+The article was titled “Prague Bubeneč as Little Moscow” and listed 26 Russian-owned buildings and properties that were located in my neighborhood.
 It included an interactive map that one could follow at his or her own pace.

 The Institute of Independent Journalism is modeled on ProPublica.org in the United States and seeks to promote unbiased investigative reporting.
-The implicit question behind the article was why Russia would need such a large diplomatic presence in the first place, and, going further, whether Russia’s properties were being used to carry out solely diplomatic functions – or rather (more improperly) to further the private and commercial interests of Russian (or Czech) entities and individuals.
+The implicit question behind the article was why Russia would need such a large diplomatic presence, and, going further, whether Russia’s properties were being used to carry out diplomatic functions – or rather to further the private and commercial interests of Russian (or Czech) entities and individuals?

-And, yeah, the Russians do own some nice real estate here in Prague.
+And, yeah, the Russians certainly do own some nice real estate here in Prague.

 Sure enough, according to the map, Siberian Square is an important node of Russian Bubeneč, and the site of a Russian Orthodox Church, the Russian high school, and the headquarters of the Russian Trade Representative.
 The church, St Ludmila, occupies a striking, circular pavilion once used as a showroom by the trade representative.

-From here, I made my way slowly toward the massive Russian embassy complex, about 300 meters southeast of Siberian Square.
+From here, I made my way slowly toward the massive Russian embassy complex, about 200 meters southeast of Siberian Square.
 The embassy’s main building is a hilltop neo-Baroque town palace built in the 1920s for the wealthy Petschek family.
 The Soviet Union acquired the building at the end of World War II, and after 1991, control of it passed to the Russian Federation.
 Much of the building remains shrouded in trees and set back behind intimidating fences, but here and there, through the openings, you can glimpse the building’s sheer scale.
-The complex, which runs at least a couple hundred meters in length, includes numerous outbuildings and the Russian consular offices.
+The sprawling complex, which runs at least a couple hundred meters in length, includes numerous outbuildings, big antennas, and the Russian consular offices.

 As I walked along and ticked off the properties on the map, I tried to peek through the windows or look for signs on the houses for clues as to what went on inside.
-I was surprised to find that some of the villas, including a yellow-brick house at Romaina Rollanda 12 and another brick beauty at Romaina Rollanda 4, looked to be abandoned or at least badly underutilized.
+I was surprised to find that some of the villas, including a yellow-brick house at Romaina Rollanda 12 and another brick beauty at Romaina Rollanda 4, looked to be completely abandoned or at least badly underutilized (2021 update: many still appear to be unused).

 (Scroll down for more photos of some of the most important Russian-owned buildings in my neighborhood.)